NASA-Tensegrity-Robotics-Toolkit/NTRTsim/README.md

 Documentation
 --------

-DOxygen documentation can be compiled in the source directory (run "doxygen Doxyfile" when in src).
+Doxygen documentation can be compiled in the source directory (run "doxygen Doxyfile" when in src).
 Under Ubuntu 14.04, installing doxygen and graphviz (required) can be done by running "sudo apt-get install doxygen graphviz".
-HTML-based documentation can then be found under src/DoxyDocs/index.html Pre-built documentation for our beta release can be found here: http://www.magicalrobot.org/NTRT/Docs/NTRTv1.0.0-beta/html/index.html
+HTML-based documentation can then be found under src/DoxyDocs/index.html.

+Pre-built documentation for our beta release can be found here:

+http://www.magicalrobot.org/NTRT/Docs/NTRTv1.0.0-beta/html/index.html

 Build Status